Aubrey Norton

-Aubrey Norton is a Guyanese politician serving as Leader of the Opposition and as a member of the National Assembly since April 2022.
+Aubrey Compton Norton (born 6 July 1957) is a Guyanese politician serving as a member of the National Assembly since April 2022.

 Early life and education

+Norton was born on 6 July 1957 in Christianburg, Linden.

 Norton became a member of the Youth Socialist Movement, the youth arm of the People's National Congress Reform (PNCR), from an early age.
 Norton received a diploma in political science from Julio Antonio Mella College in Cuba.
 Norton attended the University of Guyana, where he received a Bachelor's degree, also in political science.
 Norton joined the foreign service in the 1980s after completing his education.
 He then went on to study an MA in international relations at the University of Kent in the United Kingdom, graduating in 1994.

 Early career

 Norton became General Secretary of the PNCR in 1997 (at the time one of the Party's youngest General Secretaries) before being dismissed by then-party leader Desmond Hoyte whilst Hoyte was leader of the opposition.
 He served as a parliamentarian for the PNCR between 1998 and 2001, and as of 2022 had served as a member of parliament for nine years in total.

 In 2009, when Norton was serving on the Party Executive, he was accused of libel by Robert Corbin after Norton made accusations that the process by which Norton lost the vote for Chairman of the Georgetown District was fraudulent.
 Norton lost the vote for chairmanship of Georgetown District to Volda Lawrence by a margin of 96 to 220.
 Norton would later be expelled from the party executive and ousted from parliament due to a split with Corbin.

 In 2011, Norton had a role in regaining a seat in Region 10 that had previously been held by the Alliance for Change since 2006.
 From 2011 to 2015, Norton was left out of government and not selected for a parliamentary seat.
 In 2014, he challenged for leadership of the party, but was defeated by David A. Granger.

 In 2015, he was appointed as a Presidential Advisor on Youth Empowerment, at which point he was already serving as Chairman of Georgetown District, and was a member of the party executive.
 In 2019, he was still serving as an executive member of the PNCR.

 Norton has served as a part-time lecturer in Political Science at the University of Guyana.
 Norton has also served at the Ministry of Foreign Affairs.
 For a period of time, Norton was head of day-to-day operations at Critchlow Labour College in Georgetown.

 Norton served as Executive Director in the office of Joseph Harmon when Harmon was leader of the opposition after the 2020 general election.